2020 NPT Review Conference: Information on civil society participation

 The deadline for applications of accreditation of organisations is 6 March 2020.
+LATE REQUESTS WILL NOT BE ACCEPTED.
 Such requests should be made by completing an online accreditation form available by clicking here.
-In addition, NGOs must submit to Diane Barnes (email@example.com) a separate, written accreditation request on the official letterhead of the organisation, listing the full names and titles of the representatives who will attend.
+In addition, NGOs must submit to Diane Barnes ([email protected]) a separate, written accreditation request on the official letterhead of the organisation, listing the full names and titles of the representatives who will attend.
 If this list changes, a revised version can be submitted up until 14 April 2020.

 Non-governmental organizations that have not attended a previous Review Conference or Preparatory Committee meeting of the Treaty on the Non-Proliferation of Nuclear Weapons should indicate previous interactions between the organization and the United Nations in relation to nuclear disarmament and non-proliferation issues.
 A mission statement or summary of work of the organization should be provided.

 Those non-governmental organisations that have requested accreditation as above will be informed by the Secretariat by e-mail by 11 March 2020 of the outcome of their request.

 Online registration will be available from 16 March to 14 April 2020 to organisations whose accreditation has been provisionally approved.

 Attendees without a valid grounds pass for the UN must complete a registration form on the online Indico system at https://indico.un.org/event/31591/registration/ and follow the process described.

 Once a participant is registered in the system, the profile will remain and will only have to be updated if needed.

 Please bear in mind that individuals requesting accreditation, as well as those planning to attend side events, must be at least 18 years of age.